 "These fuel standards represent the single most important step we’ve ever taken to reduce our dependence on foreign oil,” said President Obama.
 “This historic agreement builds on the progress we’ve already made to save families money at the pump and cut our oil consumption.
 By the middle of the next decade our cars will get nearly 55 miles per gallon, almost double what they get today.
 It’ll strengthen our nation's energy security, it's good for middle class families and it will help create an economy built to last."

-Although NHTSA and EPA agree that there will be an increase in the acquisition cost of new vehicles, they disagree that the new standards mean vehicle safety will be compromised.
+Although NHTSA and EPA agree that there will be an increase in the acquisition cost of new vehicles (you can read a blog on the topic of acquisition costs here), they disagree that the new standards mean vehicle safety will be compromised.
 The CAFE standards issued by the Administration provide for a mid-term evaluation to allow federal agencies to review the standards’ effectiveness and make adjustments.

 By Greg Basich